Quinten Rollins: 2016

-Rollins started the Green Bay Packers' season-opener at the Jacksonville Jaguars and made two combined tackles and two pass deflections during a 27-23 victory.
+Rollins started the Packers' season-opener at the Jacksonville Jaguars and made two combined tackles and two pass deflections during a 27-23 victory.
 He suffered a groin injury and missed three games (Weeks 6-8).
 On December 11, 2016, he recorded seven combined tackles, two pass break ups, and intercepted a pass by Russell Wilson during a 38-10 win against the Seattle Seahawks.
-The following week, Rollins collected a career-high eight solo tackles in a 30-27 victory at the Chicago Bears.
+The following week, Rollins collected a career-high eight solo tackles in a 30-27 victory at the Bears.
 He finished the 2016 season with 41 combined tackles (39 solo), eight pass deflections, and an interceptions in 13 games and ten starts.

 2017

 Rollins entered camp competing with rookie Kevin King for the third cornerback spot on the Packers' depth chart.
-He was named the third cornerback behind Davon House and Damarious Randall.
+He was named the third cornerback behind Davon House and Randall.

-He played in the Green Bay Packers' season-opener against the Seattle Seahawks and made a season-high eight combined tackles and a pass deflection in their 17-9 victory.
+He played in the Packers' season-opener against the Seahawks and made a season-high eight combined tackles and a pass deflection in their 17-9 victory.
 In Week 3, he saw a sharp decline in his snap count after he was surpassed by King on the depth chart and safety Morgan Burnett was given nickelback duties.
 On October 16, 2017, Rollins was placed on injured reserve after suffering a non-contact leg injury in Week 6.
 He finished the 2017 season with 19 combined tackles (nine solo) and two pass deflections in six games and one start.
 He received an overall grade of 41.3 from Pro Football Focus in 2017.